fbpx

 Keyword Usage

-If you can figure out what people are searching, you can find the perfect keywords to target on each page of your site.
+Deciphering what people are actively searching for allows you to identify the ideal keywords to focus on for each page of your site.

 For example, your potential customer may search for “Gold Necklaces” when they’re on a search engine.
 If you’re selling gold necklaces, you want to optimize those pages to that search.